 Food is a favorite part of traveling for many.
 For us, it’s the part we hate.

 Why?
-Because whether it’s plant-based, gluten free, nut free, macrobiotic, or simply 100% organic food, no other city we’ve been to – neither domestically nor abroad – offers as many good restaurants which cater to these categories as the Los Angeles area.
+Because whether it’s plant-based, gluten free, nut free, macrobiotic, or simply 100% organic food, no other city we’ve been to – neither domestically nor abroad – offers as many good restaurants which cater to these health-conscious categories as our hometown of Los Angeles.
 Yet almost all of those fabulous restaurants ignore the elephant in the room… acrylamide and other Advanced Glycation End products (AGEs).